Royal Library of Belgium: KBR Museum

 KBR Museum, opened in 2020, is a museum in and around the restored Nassau Chapel of the Royal Library of Belgium.

 The display is dedicated to an extensive collection of manuscripts from the Burgundian era (the so-called Bibliothèque des ducs de Bourgogne or Librije van Bourgondië).
 In addition to the original manuscripts of the Burgundian dukes, paintings, retables, sculptures, weapons and everyday objects from major museums are on display to provide the historical context of the manuscripts.
-Among the top exhibits are the Chroniques de Hainaut, commissioned by Philip the Good with a commissioned miniature by Rogier van der Weyden.
+Among the top exhibits are the 15th-century Chronicles of Hainaut, commissioned by Philip the Good with a miniature by Rogier van der Weyden.

 Librarium

 Librarium is a permanent exhibition dedicated to the history of books.
 The Librarium consists of 6 halls each shedding a different light on carriers of writing.
-In the first hall the book emergence is introduced.
+In the first hall, the book emergence is introduced.
 The whole room is dedicated to show the relation between word and image.
 The collection material is changed every three months.
 Moreover, the exhibition shows furnished rooms of Henry van de Velde, Michel de Ghelderode and Émile Verhaeren.